permafrost-dev/node-ray/README.md

     window.Ray = Ray.Ray;
 </script>
 ```
+#### Recommended Standalone Initialization

-As of version `1.19.10`, you may use the `rayInit()` method instead of manually assigning properties to the `window` global object.  `rayInit()` is simply a wrapper around the above method to provide a better developer experience as well as more succinct and readable code:
+As of version `1.20.3`, you may use the `rayInit()` method instead of manually assigning properties to the `window` global object.  `rayInit()` is simply a wrapper around the above method to provide a better developer experience as well as more succinct and readable code:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/axios@latest"></script>